 These songs offer different aspects of The Monkees’ musical style, so there’s something for everyone.

 The Eagles, a legendary rock group, formed in 1971 and had mammoth success with their one-of-a-kind sound and never-ending hits.

 Besides their skyrocketing songs and mesmerizing performances, the Eagles have an interesting story behind their name.
 It was inspired by Native American symbolism, representing strength, freedom, and fearlessness.

 This added more depth to their personality and connected to fans around the globe.

 Hootie & The Blowfish

-Hootie & The Blowfish, an iconic American rock band formed in 1986, became popular in the 1990s.
+Hootie & The Blowfish is an iconic American rock band that became popular in the 1990s.
 They combined pop and rock music in a special way.
 Their name is very original, but it has great meaning for the members.

 The lead vocalist, Darius Rucker, was nicknamed “Hootie.”
 He felt it captured his vocals and his love of music.
 “The Blowfish” symbolizes the strong connection between Rucker and the other members.